God Will Never Give Up On You

 The first is a 7-day devotional journal that will encourage you if you struggle with temptation.
 It includes Bible verses, reflections, prayers, and guided questions.

-The second is a checklist that contains 21 bible verses to remind you that God has not given up on you.
+The second is a checklist that contains 21 bible verses to remind you that God will never give up on you.

 You can read the PDF downloads on whatever electronic device you use and fill out the journal answers in your own journal or a notebook.
 I'd also suggest highlighting the 21 bible verses on the checklist in your bible.